On energy consistency of intermediate states in HLL-type MHD Riemann solvers: The HLLD scheme

 and

 As density, pressure, and the longitudinal components of velocity and magnetic field are already given, the intermediate states of total energy between two Alfv\'en waves are

 where the superscript $\alpha=\text{l}$ or $\alpha=\text{r}$ respectively correspond to the minus or the plus on the right-hand side.
-Since the longitudinal velocity and magnetic field components are constant over the whole Riemann fan, they do not directly contribute to the changes in the total energy across Alfv\'en waves.
+Since the longitudinal velocity and magnetic field components are constant throughout the entire Riemann fan, they do not directly contribute to the changes in total energy across Alfv\'en waves.